mjoblin/vibin/README_DEV.md

 | `/stored_playlists` | Interact with Vibin's **Stored Playlists**                                                     |
 | `/favorites`        | Interact with Vibin's **Favorites** (favorited Albums and Tracks)                              |

+### A note on concurrent database access

+TinyDB explicitly [does not support concurrency and/or HTTP server environments].
+As a result, Vibin uses a thread lock whenever reading from or writing to the database -- and assumes that all DB-related FastAPI endpoints will be run in a thread pool not as a coroutine (i.e. `def` not `async def` endpoint handlers).
+This approach seems to fend off concurrent DB access issues, but an alternative persistence solution should probably be found.

 ### Supporting other hardware devices

 The intent behind the `Streamer` and `MediaServer` interfaces is that they would be general enough